 The loss of traditional leadership

 Traditional leadership comes with some problems.
-New ideas are not always welcomed by the traditional leader as they are usually the source of all new business and ways of operating.
+New ideas are not always welcomed by the traditional leader as they are usually the source of all new businesses and ways of operating.
 Without input from his team, the traditional leader is often aware of changes and problems and the response to change is slow.
 The traditional leader has a tendency to frequent his group frequently.
 Employees get frustrated at not having input on their work and often leave when it comes to better opportunities.

-traditional leadership theories
+Traditional leadership theories

 Compatibility theory